 ROSEN, LEADING TRIAL ATTORNEYS, Encourages Opendoor Technologies Inc. f/k/a Social Capital Hedosophia Holdings Corp.
 II Investors to Secure Counsel Before Important Deadline in Securities Class Action – OPEN

-/EIN News/ -- NEW YORK, Oct.
+NEW YORK, Oct.
 30, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers and acquirers of the securities of Opendoor Technologies Inc. f/k/a Social Capital Hedosophia Holdings Corp.
-II (NASDAQ: OPEN): (i) between December 21, 2020 and September 16, 2022, both dates inclusive (the “Class Period”); and/or (ii) pursuant and/or traceable to the offering documents issued in connection with the business combination between the Social Capital Hedosophia Holdings Corp.
-II and Opendoor Labs Inc. completed on or about December 18, 2020 (the “Merger”) of the important December 6, 2022 lead plaintiff deadline.
+II OPEN: (i) between December 21, 2020 and September 16, 2022, both dates inclusive (the "Class Period"); and/or (ii) pursuant and/or traceable to the offering documents issued in connection with the business combination between the Social Capital Hedosophia Holdings Corp.
+II and Opendoor Labs Inc. completed on or about December 18, 2020 (the "Merger") of the important December 6, 2022 lead plaintiff deadline.

 SO WHAT: If you acquired Opendoor securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.